nachocab/clickme/README.md

 # clickme

-**Clickme** is an R package that makes creating intetemplate JavaScript visualizations as easy as making a standard R plot.
+**Clickme** is an R package that makes creating interactive JavaScript visualizations as easy as making a standard R plot.

 Want to learn more?
 [See the wiki](https://github.com/nachocab/clickme/wiki) and join the [mailing list](https://groups.google.com/d/forum/rclickme).